 ‘Conscious uncoupling’ refers to the idea of ending a marriage or relationship in a way where both parties do it with awareness and integrity.

-At the forefront of this approach to separation is the intention not to injure each other, and for the wellbeing of children to be placed above all other disagreements and disputes.
+At the forefront of this approach to separation is the intention not to injure each other and for the well-being of children to be placed above all other disagreements and negative emotions.

-The creator of the online course, Katherine Thomas, says ‘conscious uncoupling’ is about taking a healthy approach to ending a relationship.
-She believes it doesn’t have to be contentious, antagonistic, or destructive.
+The creator of the online course, and author Katherine Woodward Thomas, says the ‘conscious uncoupling process’ is about taking a healthy approach to ending a romantic relationship.
+She believes it doesn’t have to be contentious, antagonistic, or destructive so both parties can have a new healthy life.

-The process if about supporting goodwill, generosity, and respect, leaving both parties feeling valued and appreciated for all they have shared together.
-In its essence, it’s about two people striving to minimise the damage to themselves, their children, and their futures.
+The process is about supporting goodwill, self-awareness, generosity, and respect, leaving both parties feeling valued and appreciated for all they have shared.
+In its essence, it’s about two people striving to minimise the damage to themselves, their children, and their futures to find emotional freedom and set healthy boundaries.

 Is this just pretentious speak for “we’re getting a divorce”?